martianovdev/Defold-BRDF-Deferred-Rendering-V2/README.md

 - **Level Script** (e.g., `Scene.script`):
   - Registers a world with `Core:world()`
   - Defines the complete rendering pipeline in `update_callback`:
-    - GBuffer pass → SSAO → TiledLighting → LightingPass → Glass → Combine → Post-processing
+    - GBuffer pass → TiledLighting → LightingPass → Glass → Combine → Post-processing
   - Each level can customize its pipeline, effects, and light configuration

 **Benefits:**